FAQ

 What If A Tooth Is Chipped Or Fractured?

 Contact our office immediately.
-Quick action can save the tooth, prevent infection and reduce the need for extensive dental treatment.
-Rinse the mouth with water and apply cold compresses to reduce swelling if the lip also was injured.
+Quick action can save the tooth, prevent infection, and reduce the need for extensive dental treatment.
+Rinse the mouth with water and apply cold compresses to reduce swelling if the lip is also injured.
 If you can find the broken tooth fragment, place it in cold milk or water and bring it with you to our office.

 What If My Child Has A Toothache?